avenzi/osprey/zitzelberger_notebook.md

 ### Daily Updates:

+##### September 22th, 2020:

+Last week I tried to install Brainflow on the data hub server, but doing so ended up crashing the server and I had to get Dr. Ghassemi to reboot it manually.
+Instead, I've been looking into using Scipy signal filtering instead.
+I've written some test programs to figure out the best way to implement filtering, but I've ran into the issue of performing these filters on the live data.
+Either I filter each data packet as it's received, at the cost of small window sizes, or I use a large window size at the cost of time.
+I'm not sure what the best option is yet.

+I then got started on implementing a spectrograph of the EEG data.
+My initial idea is to create a tabbed display that allows the user to switch between each EEG channel to view it's spectrogram.
+Plotting the spectrogram is proving more difficult than I thought, because the most efficient way (using the Bokeh image() plot) doesn't play nicely with the AjaxDataSource.
+If I cannot get this to work next time, I may just end up using a massive scatter plot, which is less efficient but more likely to work.
+Another possibility is a hex plot, but I think I'll run into the same issues as with the image plot.

 ##### September 15th, 2020:

 I've read through a bunch of the Bokeh documentation on Widgets, and added some to the EEG streaming page.
 I wrote the widget definitions in a standalone file: lib/pages/eeg_widgets